AltLoRA: Towards Better Gradient Approximation in Low-Rank Adaptation with Alternating Projections: Experimental Results

 \subsection{Ablation Study}

 Figure~\ref{fig_ablation_31} presents an ablation study of the learning rate $\eta$ and the scaling factor $\alpha$ for LoRA, AltLoRA and AltLoRA+, using the LLaMA 3.1-8B model on mathematical reasoning tasks.
 The results show that our proposed methods are robust in learning rate and the scaling factor with consistent superior performance.
 Moreover, it shows that $\alpha=16$ obtains overall better performance compared to $\alpha=8$ and $\alpha=32$.
-The influence of increasing rank is reported in Table \ref{tab_sft_score_31_8B}.
+The influence of increasing rank is reported in Table \ref{tab_sft_score_31_8B} (see Appendix \ref{appendix_add_ablation} of the results on Llama-3-8B model).

-Next, to evaluate the effectiveness of alternating strategies, we compare them against the joint update method.
+Besides, studying the choice of hyperparameters, in Appendix \ref{appendix_add_31_8b}, we present additional ablation studies on the Llama 3.1-8B model as well.
+To evaluate the effectiveness of alternating strategies, we compare them against the joint update method.
+As the approaches of multiple LoRA modules, such as in the mixture of LoRA experts, has gained popularity \cite{li2024mixlora,wu2024mixture}, we also assess the impact of varying the number of experts in LoRA layers.
+Finally, to further validate the robustness of our method with respect to initialization, as discussed in Section \ref{sec_convergence_analysis}, we study different initialization strategies.
+These ablation studies collectively demonstrate that our method is robust to hyperparameter variations and is applicable to more complex model architectures.